AdKats/AdKats/README.md

 player gets more points.
 A player cannot be punished more than once every 20 seconds; this prevents multiple admins from accidentally punishing a player multiple times for the same infraction.<br/><br/>

+<h4>IRO Punishments</h4>
-IRO Punishments: When a player is punished, and has already been punished in the past 5 minutes, the new punish counts for 2 points instead of 1 since the player is immediately breaking server rules again.
+When a player is punished, and has already been punished in the past 10 minutes, the new punish counts for 2 points instead of 1 since the player is immediately breaking server rules again.
 A punish worth 2 points is called an "IRO" punish by the plugin, standing for Immediate Repeat Offence. "[IRO]" will be appended to the punish reason when this type of punish is activated. <br/><br/>

+<h4>Punishment Hierarchy</h4>

 The punishment hierarchy is configurable to suit your needs, but the default is below.<br/>